 This Moroccan-spiced roast chicken is seasoned with paprika, cumin, red pepper flakes, cinnamon, and then cooked on a bed of sweet potatoes, cauliflower, and red onions.

-A quartet of familiar spices lend the striking flavors of Morocco to this complete meal in one.
+A quartet of familiar spices lends the striking flavors of Morocco to this complete meal in one.
 Although it takes a bit longer than other recipes to cook, once you put it in the oven, your work is done.–Kristine Kidd

-Moroccan-Spiced Roast Chicken Recipe
+Moroccan-Spiced Roast Chicken

-- One whole (4 to 5 pounds) chicken
+- One whole chicken

 - Coarse kosher salt and freshly ground black pepper